In this 13 day adventure, you will travel with about 20 other college students from around the US.

 Ireland is known for its rain, however many days can be mid-to-upper 70’s and sunny.
 Plan for a combination and know that jackets and excellent walking shoes are a must.

 The course number is IDS 395/RPS 595.
-The trip will take place during the College's summer break.
+The trip will take place during the University's summer break.